Vela Pulsar

-The Vela Pulsar (PSR J0835-4510 or PSR B0833-45) is a radio, optical, X-ray- and gamma-emitting pulsar associated with the Vela Supernova Remnant in the constellation of Vela.
+The Vela Pulsar (PSR J0835–4510 or PSR B0833–45) is a radio, optical, X-ray- and gamma-emitting pulsar associated with the Vela Supernova Remnant in the constellation of Vela.
 Its parent Type II supernova exploded approximately 11,000–12,300 years ago (and was about 800 light-years away).

 Characteristics

-Vela is the brightest pulsar (at radio frequencies) in the sky and spins 11.195 times per second (i.e. a period of 89.33 milliseconds—the shortest known at the time of its discovery) and the remnant from the supernova explosion is estimated to be travelling outwards at 1200 km/s.
+Vela is the brightest pulsar (at radio frequencies) in the sky and spins 11.194 times per second (i.e. a period of 89.328 milliseconds—the shortest known at the time of its discovery) and the remnant from the supernova explosion is estimated to be travelling outwards at 1200 km/s.
 It has the third-brightest optical component of all known pulsars (V = 23.6 mag) which pulses twice for every single radio pulse.
 The Vela pulsar is the brightest persistent object in the high-energy gamma-ray sky.

+Pulsed emission up to 20 TeV has been detected from the Vela Pulsar and together with the Crab Pulsar at 1.5 TeV these are the only two known pulsars with emission in this energy range.

 Glitches

 Glitches are sudden spin-ups in the rotation of pulsars.
 Vela is the best known of all the glitching pulsars, with glitches occurring on average every three years.
 Glitches are currently not predictable.

 On 12 December 2016, Vela was observed to glitch live for the first time with a radio telescope (the 26 m telescope at the Mount Pleasant Radio Observatory) large enough to see individual pulses.
 This observation showed that the pulsar nulled (i.e. did not pulse) for one pulse, with the pulse prior being very broad and the two following pulses featuring low linear polarization.
-It also appeared that the glitch process took under five seconds to occur.
+It also appeared that the glitch process took under five seconds to occur and allowed to estimate physical properties of the pulsar.

 On 22 July 2021, a new glitch occurred.
 As a result, the period of the pulsar decreased by about 1 part in a million.

+Statistically, nearly the 1% of the long-term spin-down of the pulsar is reversed in spin-up glitches, a fraction that is also observed in other monitored pulsars.
+Careful estimation of the glitch activity and its uncertainty requires statistical tools beyond the simple linear regression.